Limited Access: No

 Description of Major

-Industrial Engineering draws upon specialized knowledge and skills in mathematical, physical and social sciences, together with the principles and methods of engineering design and analysis, to design, operate, predict, and evaluate industrial systems.
-The usual objective is to obtain an optimal production system, process or procedure.
+Industrial Engineering draws upon specialized knowledge and skills in mathematical, physical and social sciences, together with the principles and methods of engineering design and analysis, to design, operate, predict, and evaluate systems.
+The usual objective is to obtain an optimal system, process or procedure.

 The BSIE curriculum includes engineering design for the optimization of industrial systems, specification of manufacturing systems, and scientific management of activities and processes.
 Specialized training is available in the use of modern engineering tools and techniques such as computer based modeling, manufacturing, product-process-system design, and applied probability and statistics.